THE-STAR-OF-THE-SHOW/THE-STAR-OF-THE-SHOW/README.md

 <p align="center">
   💖 I'm glad you stopped by! 💖<br>
-  Have fun looking around my little corner of the internet!
+  Have fun looking around my little shop of the internet!
 </p>

 ---